 You can lower the capacity of your restaurant or bar by calculating the maximum number of customers that can reasonably follow social distancing measures, considering the pinch points and removing tables where appropriate to increase the distance between them.
 Entry times should also be staggered, and this can be addressed by having table reservations at booked times.

 Increase your capacity with outdoor seating

-Many bar and restaurant owners are increasing capacity by putting tables and chairs outside.
+Many bar and restaurant owners are increasing capacity by putting tables and chairs outside in order to benefit from the initial easing of restrictions on 12 April.
 If you are placing them entirely on private land no permit is required but you will be required to apply for a permit if you are placing them all or in part on a public highway.

 Provide clear signage on social distancing and hygiene

-Ensure that you have clear guidance for your customers in the forma of signage and visual aids and contact customers beforehand by phone, email or via your website.
-You will also need signs and stickers for queue control, where existing outdoor service areas should be used if possible.
+Ensure that you have clear guidance for your customers in the form of signage and visual aids and where possible contact customers beforehand by phone, email or via your website.
+You will also need signs and stickers for queue control; once indoor eating and drinking is permitted existing outdoor service areas should still be used for queueing if possible.
 These measures will ensure that your pub or restaurant doesn’t become congested or overcrowded.

 Employ stringent cleaning and hygiene measures for the opening of customer toilets